xoum/Commance_TH_sensor/README.md

 ![Hardware involved](/images/photo_hardware1.jpg)

-*You'll notice the white wire soldered in the angle of the FS1000A radio module.
+*You'll notice the white wire soldered in the corner of the FS1000A radio module.
 You have to add this if your module do not have any antenna.
 Its optimal lenght should be quarter the wavelength @433MHz: 17.3cm*
 ### Autonomy / Low power optimization
 The TH_sensor is battery powered and we don't want to change or recharge the cells every days nor every weeks (in fact at the end the 3 AA battery are suitable for 1 year of service).
 We'll see here after how to reduce the power consumption by using software tricks.
 But now, what can we achieve on the hardware side?